FutureUN/FutureGame/README.md

 Or proyect consisted of a series of minigames.
 The player select wich one of them want to play.
 They are easy to play ( and lose ) for more entertaiment.
-The games _DOESN'T_ run correctly on  GOOGLE CHROME, so we define the prefered browsers as: Mozilla Firefox and Opera.
+The games _DOESN'T_ run correctly on  GOOGLE CHROME, so we define the prefered browsers as: Only Mozilla Firefox .

 ## Instalation